MyNeighboursCat/CRUD-SQL/README.md

 # CRUD SQL
- A Java database app to teach SQL.
+ An Android Java database app to teach SQL.